hari4274/odoo_db_manager/README.md

 ![Odoo](https://img.shields.io/badge/Odoo-10%2B-green)
 ![License](https://img.shields.io/badge/License-MIT-yellow)

-An optimized Python script for managing Odoo databases, providing backup, restore, duplicate, and drop functionalities.
-Compatible with all Odoo versions (10+) using PostgreSQL and ZIP backups with compressed custom-format dumps.
+A simple Python script for managing Odoo databases, providing backup, restore, duplicate, and drop functionalities.
+Compatible with all Odoo versions (10+) using PostgreSQL and ZIP backups with plain SQL dumps.

 ## Features

-- **Backup**: Create secure, compressed ZIP backups (`backup_<db_name>_<timestamp>.zip`) of Odoo databases (custom-format dumps) and filestores by default, excluding sensitive data like the master password.
+- **Backup**: Create secure, compressed ZIP backups (`backup_<db_name>_<timestamp>.zip`) of Odoo databases (plain SQL dumps) and filestores by default, excluding sensitive data like the master password.
 - **Restore**: Restore databases and filestores by default from ZIP backups, handling mismatched filestore names (e.g., `filestore/old_dbname` to `target_db`).
 - **Duplicate**: Copy a source database and its filestore by default to a new database.
 - **Drop Database**: Safely drop a database and its filestore, terminating active connections.